Continuing our Q & A series – answering questions from parents about their children's work and learning choices.

-After you and your daughter have explored all the above topics, you are likely to have a list of jobs you can look up on our jobs database.
+After you and your daughter have explored all the above topics, you are likely to have a list of jobs you can look up on our job profiles.
 For each job you can find out about the chances of getting work, the pay, how to enter the job, the skills and knowledge you’ll need and more.

 Sometimes people have a portfolio career where they do multiple jobs to make a living.
 This can be by choice so they get great variety, because they can work in many complementary jobs, or because the person can’t work in their chosen field at that time in their life and have instead made it a longer-term goal.